AguaClara/Textbook/AIDE/Specifications.rst

 Design Goals
 ------------

-#.
-The system will be capable of dosing chemicals for the following purposes.
+A. The system will be capable of dosing chemicals for the following purposes.
 All materials shall be compatible with the chemicals being dosed.

-   #.
-Disinfectant (normally sodium or calcium hypochlorite)
+   1. Disinfectant (normally sodium or calcium hypochlorite)

    #.
 Coagulant (typically polyaluminum chloride [PACl], but other coagulants such as alum can be used if justification is provided.
 Bench-scale jar testing should be performed to confirm that the proposed coagulant is able to successfully form flocs.)